Almost everyone knows what a soul mate is - a perfect companion whom you

 hooks into you, so we need to examine and test everything very closely,

-and then obey if it is truly God.
+and then obey if it is judged to be from God.

 The first two of the Ten Commandments are about idolatry - we